 ESPN.com’s Chris Broussard is reporting that it appears Jackson will accept the New York Knicks’ offer to take over their basketball operations.

 The Knicks are in the midst of a disastrous follow-up to last season’s 54-win campaign; New York has won four straight games to get to 25-40 and still trail the eighth-place Atlanta Hawks in the Eastern Conference by 3½ games.

 Can Jackson succeed in stabilizing a franchise in Madison Square Garden that has been often entertaining during James Dolan’s tenure as owner—entertaining in much the same way a multi-car pileup is.

 Jerry West, who played for and built championship teams in Los Angeles, said Jackson can make a difference if he goes in with the right mindset.

 “I think if he has the wherewithal to understand that these jobs are difficult, that they’re frustrating and he’s not going to be able to coach the players unless he wants to, I’m sure he could do a great job,” West told The New York Post.

 As always, the players selected for the NBA Best of the Week must play at least 25 minutes a game in more than half of their team’s games (rookies must average 20 minutes a game to be selected).

 All statistical information from NBA.com/Stats.

-Tags: Anthony Davis Atlanta Hawks Boston Celtics Chicago Bulls Demarcus Cousins Featured Golden State Warriors Indiana Pacers Kelly Olynyk Los Angeles Lakers Mario Chalmers Miami Heat Mike Dunleavy Nba Best Of The Week New Orleans Pelicans Oklahoma City Thunder Pero Antic Popular Russell Westbrook Ryan Kelly Sacramento Kings San Antonio Spurs Wesley Johnson
+Tags: Anthony Davis Atlanta Hawks Boston Celtics Chicago Bulls Demarcus Cousins Golden State Warriors Indiana Pacers Kelly Olynyk Los Angeles Lakers Mario Chalmers Miami Heat Mike Dunleavy Nba Best Of The Week New Orleans Pelicans Oklahoma City Thunder Pero Antic Russell Westbrook Ryan Kelly Sacramento Kings San Antonio Spurs Wesley Johnson